MatthewClarkMay/beautiful-jekyll/_posts/2018-05-08-Security-Onion-LVM-Setup.md

 mkdir /mnt/root/var
 ```

-Next we will create a new ~100TB PV, VG, and LV for /nsm/sensor_data, and /nsm/bro in this example I use /dev/sdb1.
+Next we will create a new ~100TB PV, VG, and LV for /nsm, in this example I use /dev/sdb1.

 ```
 pvcreate /dev/sdb1